A new practical framework for the stability analysis of perturbed saddle-point problems and applications: Applications of the framework

 \begin{example} Finally, let us consider the classical three-field formulation of Biot's consolidation model as analyzed in~\cite{HongKraus2018}.
-After some rescaling of parameters and semi-discretization in time by the implicit Euler method the static variational problem (see equation (2.4) in~\cite{HongKraus2018}) to be solved in each time step reads as
+After some rescaling of parameters and semi-discretization in time by the implicit Euler method the static variational problem to be solved in each time step is given by